shapespark/api/README.md

 A user that cancels subscription should be deactivated with POST request to `https://cloud.shapespark.com/users/USERNAME/deactivate`.

+The request may contain an optional JSON with `planExpirationDate`:

+    {
+      "planExpirationDate": "YYYY-MM-DD"
+    }

+If the plan expiration date is not given, the subscription is deactivated immediately.

 ## Delete a user

 A user can be permanently deleted with DELETE request to